The Best Intel CPUs (2023 Reviews)

 Source: Hardware Unboxed

-Intel’s flagship is very power-hungry, making the Ryzen 9 7950X miles more efficient.
-This also leads to high temperatures, so if you plan to get this processor for productivity workloads, we suggest getting adequate cooling.
+Intel’s flagship is extremely power-hungry, making the Ryzen 9 7950X miles more efficient.
+This also leads to elevated temperatures, so if you plan to get this processor for productivity workloads, we suggest getting adequate cooling.

 Even in gaming, with a more affordable cooler, the i9-13900K will start throttling while its rival, the 7950X will maintain its boost clocks.